armada-ths/ais/new_Readme.md

 Link (sudo ln -s /home/deployment/ais/ais_nginx.conf /etc/nginx/sites-enabled/) and unlink /etc/nginx/sites-enabled/default
 Add your user to the group www-data with: sudo adduser username www-data

-Other changes:
-If you dont have a local postgresql server, copy the settings file to "local_settings.py" and delete lines " from ais.secrets import *" and replace the database entry with:
-'ENGINE': 'django.db.backends.sqlite3',
-'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
-You can then run for example:
-python manage.py shell --settings local_settings